helixge/TbcBank.EcommerceClient.Net/README.md

     (if provided by TBC)

 * **MerchantId** (string)
   Merchant identifier.
-The field is optional with there is only one merchant registered.
-Fhe field is required when more than one merchant options are registered.
+The field is optional when there is only one merchant configuration registered.
+The field is required when more than one merchant configurations are registered.
 You can specify any unique value to this parameter, but it is recommended to set it to the same identifier as given by the bank.
-It is a numeric identifier and you can find this identified in the email subject or the certificate file name sent to you by the bank.
+It is a numeric identifier and you can find it in the email subject or the certificate file name sent to you by the bank.

 * **Currencies** (CurrencyCode[])
   List of currencies available for the merchant.
 The field is optional with there is only one merchant registered.
-Fhe field is required when more than one merchant options are registered.
+The field is required when more than one merchant configuration options are registered.